lukasz-golebiewski/derive-topdown/README.md

 #### **NOTE**:  About deriving instances of Typeable
 There is a bug with `isInstance` function when working with Typeable class.
 See (https://ghc.haskell.org/trac/ghc/ticket/11251).
 So I use Data type class to replace Typeable when using `isInstance`.
 This means that  if you used a data type from other library or module, it is an instance of `Typeable` but not an instance of `Data`, there might be errors when you try to derive `Typeable` in this top-down manner.
+So make sure that you and your data use them together.

+#### **NOTE**: You cannot derive a type synonym.
+It will not work with -XTypeSynonymInstances language extension.
+The top node in the data declaration tree has to be a data or newtype.

 More discussion please see https://ghc.haskell.org/trac/ghc/ticket/10607